biofilos/ctdg_finder/manual/preprocessing.md

 A substantial HMMsearch run has to be performed only once to annotate the proteomes with their domains, gene families, orthology groups, etc present in the HMM database.
 However, this potential downside can be leveraged for large-scale analyses.
 If the user wants to identify all the CTDGs present in a set of proteomes, they won't have to run HMMscan for each protein, but used the precomputed HMMscan search by using the new parameter `-p` in CTDGFinder, which instead of using a sequence as a query (do not use the `-f` parameter in this case), it will use the HMM accession specified by `-p` as a query.
 Given that a large-scale analysis can include several thousand HMMscan searches, this significantly improves the runtime of CTDGFinder on those cases.
 A test case example will be provided.

 ### Preprocessing steps
-All this steps are included in the script `extras/run_hmmer.sh`, but will be explained here in case they have to be tweaked by the used.
+All this steps are included in the script `extras/run_hmmer.sh`, but will be explained here in case they have to be tweaked by the user.
+If the user wants to use `run_hmmer.sh`, a sample "genome" (human chromosome 19 and 6) are included as a sample under the `sample_genome` directory, and contain the files necessary for all the preprocessing steps.
+A sample hmm and its associated files are also included.
+In order to run the preprocessing pipeline, run `run_hmmer.sh <db_dir> <n_cores>`.
+For example, if the user opens a terminal at the root directory of this repository, running `bash extras/run_hmmer.sh sample_genome 8` will generate the necessary files to run CTDGFinder.
+In order to double check that the database is in order, running `python ctdg_finder.py -p MHC_I -d sample_genome -c 8 -n sample_run -S 1000` at the root directory of this repository, would successfully run CTDGFinder, and three CTDGs will be found in chromosome 6 (part of the MHC cluster).

 #### Note on intergenic distances and overlapping genes.
 Since no `preprocessing.py` is going to be run, it is assumed that the genes are properly annotated.
 In the Blast version of `preprocessing.py`, overlapping genes were removed, to make sure no negative intergenic distances were called, and to reduce the chances of calling isoforms as genes.
 Although it is not very common, overlapping genes do exist in many species, and in this version, *no check for overlapping genes will be performed*.
 In case of encountering overlapping genes, the script `bandwith.py` will set its intergenic distance to zero.